blaydeomura/high_security_firmware/README.md

 ```

 ## Persistence
-- Wallet data is stored in wallet file.
-By convention, this file is called .wallet
+- Persona data is stored in wallet directory in json format.